 How to Store Limes

-Once you get home with limes, it’s time to decide how do you store them.
-If you expect to use all of them within a week, it’s okay to leave them on the countertop or keep in the pantry.
-Just place the fruits in the fruit basket, and you’re good to go.
+Once you get home with limes, it’s time to decide how you store them.
+If you expect to use all of them within a week, it’s okay to leave them on the countertop or keep them in the pantry.
+Just place them in the fruit basket, and you’re good to go.

 Like with most fruits, such as pineapples, the fridge is the best place to store limes.
 If you want to keep things simple, you can just transfer the fruits into the vegetable drawer, or put them there in the plastic bag you brought them in.